 The system is very simple as it enables you to manage your cash flow, without having to read boring old financial accounts, and more importantly, it pays you what you are worth for running your own business, and every quarter the business pays you a bonus.

 So how does it work?

-I would recommend everyone to read his book (contact me if you would like a free copy) and then, only once you have read the book and understand the methodology behind Profit First, you should open up 4 bank accounts with your existing bank and name them Profit, Owners Pay, Tax & Operating Expenses (OPEX).
+I would recommend everyone to read his book, and then, only once you have read the book and understand the methodology behind Profit First, you should open up 4 bank accounts with your existing bank and name them Profit, Owners Pay, Tax & Operating Expenses (OPEX).
 You would already have your bank account which you use and you would name it 'Income Account'.